 You can use the Volume buttons on the remote control to adjust the volume as you project a presentation with audio.
-The volume buttons control the projector's internal speaker system.
+The volume buttons control the projector's internal speaker system or any external speakers you connected to the projector.